200 Hour Yoga Teacher Training Rishikesh

 Understanding the Human Body

-By integrating the knowledge of functional anatomy into yoga practice, one can ensure proper alignment, minimize the risk of injuries, and deepen their understanding of how different asanas affect the body.
+By integrating the knowledge of functional anatomy into 200 Hour Yoga Teacher Training in Rishikesh practice, one can ensure proper alignment, minimize the risk of injuries, and deepen their understanding of how different asanas affect the body.
 It also allows for modifications and variations to accommodate individual differences and abilities.

 Roots of Yoga Philosophy